d4EndgameGuide

 Starting Board

-The Starter Board is very straight forward, we will rush the socket through the right-hand side to put a ControlControl Glyph in.
-Do keep in mind that we will only ever take the extra attribute nodes if the level of the Glyph is high enough to have enough attributes within radius to provide the bonus modifier; any extra attributes outside of that are only ever taken after every Magic and Rare node is taken on our entire Paragon Board!
+The Starting Board is very straight forward; we will rush the socket through the right-hand side to put a ControlControl Glyph in.
+Do keep in mind that we will only ever take the extra attribute nodes if the level of the Glyph is high enough to have enough attributes within radius to provide the bonus modifier; any extra attributes outside of that are only ever taken after every Magic and Rare Node is taken on our entire Paragon Board!

-The Wither Board is our second one, in which you’ll need to rotate it to fit the image above.
-We want to start by rushing the Legendary node due to how incredible it is for this build.
-After this, we’ll ignore the Magic and Rare node just above it and instead go through the Magic and Rare nodes to the right rushing up to the socket, in which we put in the ScourgeScourge Glyph.
+For Wither, you’ll need to rotate it to fit the image above.
+We want to start by rushing the Legendary Node due to how incredible it is for this build.
+After this, we’ll ignore the Magic and Rare Node just above it and instead go through the Magic and Rare Nodes to the right rushing up to the socket, in which we put in the ScourgeScourge Glyph.
 Similar to the Starter Board, we only take the surrounding attributes if the level of the Glyph allows the radius to include that much Willpower.
-We will still ignore the first Magic and Rare nodes above the Legendary node, as we move out on the right-hand side.
+We will still ignore the first Magic and Rare nodes above the Legendary Node, as we move out on the right-hand side.
 We’ll circle back to those once we have picked up every other important Paragon Board in the very end.

-The third board, Bloodbath, is a very important one.
-We will be ignoring the Legendary node here, but despite that, this board is going to be our main defensive board thanks to us rushing to the socket and putting in the Blood-drinkerBlood-drinker Glyph.
+Bloodbath is very important; we will be ignoring the Legendary node here, but despite that, this board is going to be our main defensive board thanks to us rushing to the socket and putting in the Blood-drinkerBlood-drinker Glyph.
 The reason why this is so important is that with enough Intelligence in radius of that Glyph you are able to gain Fortify from picking up Blood Orbs, which makes it very important to getting this as soon as you gain access to this board.
 Thanks to our Aspect of the EmbalmerAspect of the Embalmer, we are going to be consistently generating Blood Orbs and this provides not just heals but direct damage reduction and the magical nodes will get increased efficiency that scales our damage output by being Fortified as well!
-After this, we’ll move on out up top to our next board.
+After this, we’ll move on out up top to our next board, Flesh-Eater.

-Next up is us circling back to our Bloodbath board and connecting out on the right-hand side, in which we put the Scent of Death board.
-As you can see in the image above, we are literally taking a straight line in to the socket to enable the DarknessDarkness Glyph and then off to the Legendary node which finishes our Paragon Board.
-Now, you’ll want to go back to any appropriate attributes within radius of your Glyphs and any skipped Magic and Rare nodes in previous boards.
+Circle back to Bloodbath and connect out on the right-hand side, in which we put Scent of Death.
+As you can see in the image above, we are taking a straight line in to the socket to enable the DarknessDarkness Glyph and then off to the Legendary Node which finishes our Paragon Board.
+Now, you’ll want to go back to any appropriate attributes within radius of your Glyphs and any skipped Magic and Rare Nodes in previous boards.

 Paragon board images courtesy of d4builds.gg.